 Grand Prairie Police Department (GPPD) is accepting applications for the new Youth Boxing Program, which is designed for creating leaders through boxing.
-Both male and female youth ages 12 to 16 who live in Grand Prairie are invited to participate in the program located at the Houston Elementary School gym, 1502 College St.
+Both male and female youth ages 12 to 18 who live in Grand Prairie are invited to participate in the program located at the Charley Taylor Recreation Center, 601 E Grand Prairie Rd.

 The Youth Boxing Program, developed by GPPD and funded through community and corporate donations, will provide a clean, safe and well-equipped environment for youth to train and prepare for competition.
 Experienced boxing coaches and police officers will be on hand to train participants.
 Academic tutoring will also be available through a mentor program in cooperation with the Grand Prairie Independent School District.

-To apply, come to the Houston Elementary School gym, 1502 College St., between 4:30 and 6:30 p.m.
+To apply, come to the Charley Taylor Recreation Center, 601 E Grand Prairie Rd., between 4:30 and 6:30 p.m.
 Monday-Thursday.
 The applicant must bring ID and must be accompanied by a parent or legal guardian who also has a legal ID.

 Introduction for Participants